pdxdave/Django-Python-Notes/README.md

 #### Create an app

 In the project folder, type in the following.
+This example app will be called "polls"
 ```
 python manage.py startapp nameofapp
 ```
 This creates the following structure inside your project folder.
 ```
-nameofapp > #folder
+polls > #folder
   migrations > # a folder
   __init__.py
   admin.py